 The Florida Aesthetician Exam

 The exam evaluates your ability to perform aesthetician services safely and correctly.
-You'll demonstrate techniques on a live model or mannequin, depending on the specific test format.
+You'll demonstrate techniques and show your understanding of key concepts.

 Key exam topics include: